Yea, it’s one of those – a relaxing wine n dine session where u don’t need to worry about the bill, and kick-back.

 The drink is lightly-alcoholic, with herbal scents and a hint of vanilla.
 And refreshing in that it does wake you up.

 My buddies dug into the food soon after.
 The spread each person gets is impressive.
-Enough to get your stomach to chill, and entertain the wine you’re feeding it.
+Enough to get your stomach to chill, and entertain the booze you’re feeding it.

 The canapes platter served to each guest was good; it contained Paella Valencia (with prawns, clams, chicken and mussels), Croquetas Bacalao (cod fish croquettes), Pinchos Morunos (chicken on toast), and Calamares Fritos (deep-fried calamari rings).
 While for dessert, we each got some stuff.